LogoThe Home Business Alliance

 Forums can provide a useful source of information, and other users of the forum often point it out if someone posting favourable comments about an opportunity seems to be from the company itself.

-Also, our own Home Business Alliance website carries links to business Opportunity Watch which carries out formal, independent assessments of business opportunities and franchises.
+Also, our own Home Business Alliance website carries links to Business Opportunity Watch which carries out formal, independent assessments of business opportunities and franchises.
 There is a charge for these reviews.

 Most other sites which provide reviews of business opportunities, often free, are either financed with advertising from business opportunity promoters or they are actually run by business opportunity promoters, so it must sometimes be difficult for them to give unbiased reviews.